FuzzyMonkeyCo/fuzzymonkey.co/README.md

-# coveredci.com
+# fuzzymonkey.co
-Website for CoveredCI
+Website for FuzzyMonkeyCo